 WordPress is open source

-That means that any web developer can see WordPress’s underlying code and customise any part of it to their own needs.
+That means that any web developer can see the underlying code and customise any part to their own needs.
 Plus when it’s installed within your website no-one can take it away from you.
 It’s a flexible, adaptable tool and it’s easy to find a web designers with experience of working with it.

 Your website can be built to match your branding